Hailuoto Causeway

 Hailuoto is accessed by a regional road (No 816), which begins in Kempele, passes through Oulunsalo and the municipal centre of Hailuoto and ends in the western part of Hailuoto in Marjaniemi.
 The route also includes a 6.9-kilometre ferry crossing, which takes approximately 25 minutes.
 Depending on ice conditions, the road manager also maintains an ice road between the island and the mainland in the winter.
 Approximately 60% of journeys originating on Hailuoto are estimated to have Oulu as their destination.

 The ferry schedule and lack of night-time transport make Hailuoto less accessible than the rest of the region.
 The ferry service is not meeting its economic objectives, and its annual operating and maintenance costs amount to approximately EUR 6 million.
-Continuing to operate the ferry service would require investments in new ferries and more services over the next few years.
+Continuing to operate the ferry service would have required investments in new ferries and more services over the next few years.

 Objectives and benefits of the causeway